VectorChat/chunking_subnet/README.md

 ```
 Something to consider when running a validator is the number of embeddings you're going to generate per miner evaluation.
 When scoring a miner, a random sample of 3-sentence segments are taken from the response and embedded.
 The dot product of every possible pair of these embeddings is then compared and added to the final score if the embeddings originated from the same chunk or subtracted from the final score if they originated from different chunks.
 A greater sample size will likely result in a more accurate evaluation and higher dividends.
 This comes at the cost of more API calls to generate the embeddings and more time and resources to compare them against each other.

+Here is how the validator calculates miner scores:
 ![evaluations](./assets/evaluations.png)

 ### Miner